 Chop Your Ingredients

 - Dice your beef, onion, carrots, and green beans (if not using frozen pre-cut vegetables.)

 Make the Gravy

 - In a medium-to-large sized stock pot, pour in the beef broth & red wine.
-Whisk to combine, and turn heat to medium.
+Heat until simmering, and then whisk in the roux to combine and turn heat to medium.